Commerce Secretary: US reaches deal with China’s ZTE

 The decision amounted to a death sentence to ZTE, which relies on U.S. parts and which announced that it was halting operations.
 The ban also hurt American companies that supply ZTE.

-Trump has drawn criticism from members of Congress for going easy on the Chinese company.
-Democratic Sen. Chuck Schumer of New York immediately responded to Thursday’s announcement: “Despite his tough talk, this deal with ZTE proves the president just shoots blanks.”

-Still, the resolution of the ZTE case may clear the way for the United States to make progress in its trade talks with China.
+The resolution of the ZTE case may clear the way for the U.S. to make progress in its trade talks with China.
 The two countries have threatened to impose tariffs on up to $200 billion worth of each other’s products in a dispute over China’s tactics to supplant U.S. technological supremacy, including demands that U.S. companies hand over trade secrets in exchange for access to the Chinese market.

-Thursday’s agreement was “a prerequisite for making broader progress,” DeBusk said.
-“The ZTE case was a thorn in the side for China ...
-For the U.S. to shut down one of China’s largest companies is a very dramatic type of move.
-It certainly got their attention.”

 More like this from vindy.com